k4yt3x/video2x/README.md

 # Video2X Video Enlarger

+## This software is currently designed for Windows.

 ## 2.0.2 (Aug 10, 2018)
 - Changed enlarging mechanism from factor to resolution
 - Fixed audio merging errors